KateMcGuane/Bootstrap-Resume/TESTING.md

 The responsiveness was confirmed with [Responsive Website Design Tester](https://responsivedesignchecker.com/).
 The following are samples of some of the responsiveness implemented.

+*GIF CREATED TO ACCUMULATE A SELECTION OF PHOTOS FOR IMMEDIATE ILLUSTRATIVE PURPOSES*
   ### Desktop Screens
   ![Desktop Responsiveness](testing/responsiveness/desktop_responsiveness.gif)